SagarSharma2809/AOC_2024/README.md

 # Steps to run

-1. Go into your terminal and cloned folder/directory
+1. Go into your terminal and inside cloned folder/directory
    ```
    cd <your_directory_name>
    ```